 No, due to copyright laws we are unable to build another builders plan and nor can they build our plans.

-Each subdivision is owned by a developer, that developer creates a development plan that is approved by the City of Airdrie.
+Each subdivision is owned by a developer, that developer creates a development plan that is approved by the City of Airdrie or Town of Crossfield.
 This plans details what the overall feel and look of that specific area will be.
 Included in that development plan is a series of architectural controls which specifically details what the exterior of each home in that area will look like.
 As a builder we are required to submit each home plan to the developer for approval.
 This means that, while we are able to offer you the choices for the exterior elevation, colors, and materials the overall appearance of the home is determined by the developer.
 In some communities colours and elevations are pre-selected by the developer, but in all communities, must be approved.
 We do not control this process.
 After your purchase contract is executed then you will meet with one of our home planners to help you make these choices within the developers’ regulations.

 Every home, community, and home site, has its own unique situations.
 Manpower, weather, permits, city inspections, engineering, planning, complexity, architectural approvals; all of these items have an impact on when we can have a home ready for move in.
 Your possession date noted on the contract is a best estimate of the time based on experience.
 This date is a guide and is subject to change.
 Typically we will note a planned season of completion on your agreement, and as we move closer to completion, will be able to provide a more firm estimate.
 After the cabinets have been delivered and installed at your home, we will provide a finalized possession date to you.

 No, we only sign fixed price contracts meaning that your contract price is protected and will not change as long as you make selections within the contract terms.